RickIsGone/Gears-game-engine/README.md

   sudo apt install clang
   ```

-  To build the engine you first need to install the required libs, to do so you'll have to paste these lines in the terminal:
+  To build the engine you'll first need to install the required libs, to do so you'll have to paste these lines in the terminal:

   ```bash
   sudo apt update